A generic coupling between internal states and activity leads to activation fronts and criticality in active systems

 Here, we fill this fundamental gap and investigate a generic coupling in which the agent's internal state controls the agent's active speed.
-Specifically, we consider systems in which the state of each agent $i$ is given by its position $x_i$ and its behavioral state $q_i$ that adopts one of the two possible values: I (inactive) or A (active).
-Initially, individuals are equally spaced a distance $\Delta_0=|x_{i+1}(t=0)- x_{i}(t=0)|$, where, in 1D, $i=1$ and $i=N$ are the leftmost and rightmost agents, respectively, and all individuals are in state I, except for one agent (usually $i=1$) that is in state A (Fig.\ref{fig:MassInfoSpread}(a)-\ref{fig:MassInfoSpread}(c)).
-For simplicity, here we focus only on one behavioral transition.
-Given an agent in state I and another one in state A, separated by a distance $|\Delta x|$, we consider the transition:
+Specifically, we consider systems in which the state of an agent $i$ is given by its position $x_i$ and its behavioral state $q_i$ that adopts one of the two possible values: I (inactive) or A (active).
+The generic feedback mechanism between the internal state $q_i$ and the spatial dynamics of the agent is given by: